-Staying involved and informed is the best way to make a difference in our community.
+Staying informed and involved are the best ways we can make a difference in our communities.

 Democracy is NOT a spectator sport!

 Call now & tell your Senator to vote NO on the Graham-Cassidy plan, the GOP’s latest dangerous scheme to repeal the Affordable Care Act and defund Planned Parenthood: ☎️ 1-866-665-4470

 Referendum 301—Repeal of Medicaid Funding Bill